Design of model Boger fluids with systematically controlled viscoelastic properties

 Instead, the experimental measurements shown in Figs.~\ref{fig:c-dependence}, \ref{fig:M-dependence}, and \ref{fig:eta-dependence} and Table~\ref{tab:summary table exp} indicate otherwise.
 Converting the numbers in Table~\ref{tab:summary table exp} into matrix form yields the following equation (rounded to two decimal places, and ignoring the ranges),

 Each row of this equation contains quantities of mixed dimensions, as indicated by the use of the proportionality symbol `$\propto$’.
-To simplify notation and ensure dimensional consistency, we use overbar (`$\overline{\cdot}$') symbol to denote ratios between properties in a new gel (to be designed) relative to those of a reference gel, e.g., $\overline{M}=M_{\text{new}}/M_{\text{ref}}$.
-This new notation makes it easier to understand how properties in a new gel differ from those of a gel of reference.
+To simplify notation and ensure dimensional consistency, we use overbar (`$\overline{\cdot}$') symbol to denote ratios between properties in a new fluid (to be designed) relative to those of a reference fluid, e.g., $\overline{M}=M_{\text{new}}/M_{\text{ref}}$.
+This new notation makes it easier to understand how properties in a new fluid differ from those of a fluid of reference.
 Then, we compute

 and invert the expression to write